SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

     ```

-21. To test the query with sample data, press the **Upload sample input** button in the bottom pane.
+21. To test the query with sample data, press the **Upload sample input** button in the bottom-right panel toolbar.

     ![The edit query form is displayed, beneath the query textbox, the Upload sample input button is selected.](images/Hands-onlabstep-by-step-IoTandtheSmartCityimages/media/image103.png 'Upload sample input')